-La Luna is run by two curanderos; Maestro Don Guido Rimachi and Don Benigno Dahua.
+La Luna is run by Maestro Don Guido Rimachi.
 The center was first opened in 1987 as the local village clinic by the Rimachi brothers, and used to serve mainly local patients.
 As time went on the word was spread, and patients from all over Peru and the rest of the world started to show up.
 Throughout the last 30 years people have traveled to Santa Maria de Ojeal for healing.

-2015 Don Guido and Don Benigno decided to expand the village clinic into a full-service Ayahuasca healing center with private bungalows for visitors traveling abroad, wishing to stay many nights and focus on personal healing.
+2015 Don Guido decided to expand the village clinic into a full-service Ayahuasca healing center with private bungalows for visitors traveling abroad, wishing to stay many nights and focus on personal healing.

 In 2016 the new facilities were opened with a different name, but the sacred Amazonian healing techniques remain.
 Our shamans work the traditional way with Ayahuasca, passed down through many generations.